Director, ARDS Alliance

 Unfortunately, there were complications following the surgery to try to repair my lungs, and one of them collapsed again.
 I spent a second two-month period in the ICU on the ventilator.
 Being back to square one, having to learn to talk, eat and walk again, was the most devastatingly difficult time of my life.
 I felt like I was never going to go home.
 But I dug down deep and I did it again, because I knew the only person who could get me there was me.

 I was eventually discharged from the hospital after nine months, in August 2020.
-I have had other setbacks in the meantime, including surviving COVID and a number of infections to the lungs, but I continues to aspire to continued recovery.
+I have had other setbacks in the meantime, including surviving COVID and a number of infections to the lungs, but I continue to aspire to continued recovery.
 My illness has severely damaged my lungs and limited my mobility, but my brain has somehow survived this harrowing experience and although I forget things, it continues to allow me to be the person I have always been.

 In addition to what I have lost, I have also gained.
 This journey has enhanced my empathy for others and my gratitude for what life has given me.
 In spite of my physical limitations, I continue to make new memories with my family, and am grateful for every extra moment I have with them.
 I have returned to the job I love at the Canadian Embassy in the Netherlands, facing the every day challenges and pushing the boundaries of working as a diplomat with a disability.